kuang-da/visium-toy-dataset/readme.md

 # Readme
 This repository contains a simplified dataset as a practice of data analysis.
 The data is based on a Visium slide of Ampulla but for simplicity we only provide the highly variable genes and the spatial coordinates of the spots.
 The data files are located in the data folder.
+Genes are ranked by the variance of residuals from SCTransform.

 - `data/ampulla_coordinates.csv`: Spatial coordinates for each spot.
 - `data/ampulla_raw_counts.csv`: Raw gene count data for each spot.